borkerprotocol/docs/README.md

 # Borker

 Borker Protocol is an application layer protocol designed to ride on top of the Bitcoin p2p network and similar UTXO-based, transparent blockchains.
-It relies on the openess, security, and immutability of the underlying networks to defines a method of publishing and consuming unstoppable content.
+It relies on the openess, security, and immutability of the underlying networks and defines a method of publishing and consuming unstoppable content.

 Borker is an implementation of the Borker Protocol.
 It uses: